Merck/Halyard/docs/tools.md

 3. Execute `./stats -s <HBase_table_name>` to launch the statistics calculation.
 Following features are supported:
 	* Target file format and optional compression (for hdfs: targets) is determined from the target file extension.
 Statistics are stored back to the dataset when target file is not specified.
 	* Option `-Dhalyard.stats.graph.context=<graph context url>` can override default statistics target graph context `http://merck.github.io/Halyard/ns#statsContext`.
+	* Option `-Dhalyard.stats.subset.threshold=<long value>` can override default threshold value `1000` for generation of subsets in statistics.
+Statistics will include virtual partitions for all subjects, properties and objects with cardinality higher than given threshold.
+Lower value may mess the statistics with many virtual partitions.

 ### RDF4J Web Applications